nubenetes/awesome-kubernetes/docs/prometheus.md

 ### kube Prometheus
 * [kube-prometheus](https://github.com/coreos/kube-prometheus) Use Prometheus to monitor Kubernetes and applications running on Kubernetes.

-### Prometheus Operator with Helm3
+#### Prometheus Operator with Helm3
 * [devstack.in: Deploy Prometheus Operator with Helm3 and Private Registry 🌟](https://devstack.in/2020/05/25/deploy-prometheus-operator-with-helm3-and-private-registry/)

+#### Kube-prometheus-stack (best choice)
+* [prometheus-community/kube-prometheus-stack 🌟🌟](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) **kube-prometheus-stack collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.**

-### Kubernetes Cluster Monitoring Stack based on Prometheus Operator
+#### Kubernetes Cluster Monitoring Stack based on Prometheus Operator
 - [Cluster Monitoring stack for ARM / X86-64 platforms](https://github.com/carlosedp/cluster-monitoring) Updated the cluster-monitoring stack for kubernetes to latest versions.
 Fresh Grafana 7, Prometheus Operator and more.
 This repository collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.

 ## Prometheus SaaS Solutions